Foss wins time-trial gold with GB's Hayter fourth

 There was disappointment for Van Dijk's compatriot Annemiek van Vleuten, as the Olympic champion could only manage seventh.

-Van Dijk more than matched Brown's brave attempt to seal a home victory to win by 12.73secs in 44:28.60.
+Van Dijk more than matched Brown's brave attempt to seal a home victory to win by 12.73 seconds in 44:28.60.

 "I never expected to win.
 I didn't think it was a perfect course for me but I had a good mental and physical approach with my coach," said Van Dijk.